 9. A Needle in a Haystack

 Finding a needle in a haystack is a nearly impossible task.
-This catchphrase is often used to apply to tasks that seem to be out of reach.
+This catchphrase or analogy example is often used to apply to tasks that seem to be out of reach.
 For instance, one common analogy says:

 “Finding a good man is as easy as finding a needle in a haystack.”